Pictures of complete positivity in arbitrary dimension: Complete positivity

-Notice that $\CP(\cat{C})$ does not obviously have a dagger, even though $\cat{C}$ does: the $\CP$-construction sends a dagger symmetric monoidal category to a symmetric monoidal category that no longer necessarily has a dagger.
-Therefore it is not straightforwardly a monad.
+Notice that $\CP(\cat{C})$ does not obviously have a dagger, even though $\cat{C}$ does.
+Together with the fact that $\CP(\cat{C})$ is not obviously locally small when $\cat{C}$ is, this suggests that the \CP--construction is not straightforwardly a monad on dagger braided monoidal categories.